Formal request sent to Macau to arrest Jho Low: Malaysia police chief

 “Before this, we sent a team to Hong Kong to track Jho Low after we were informed by authorities there.
 However, after we arrived, the suspect had fled to Macau on a ferry.

 “We have sent a formal request to Macau regarding the case.
-We have also sent a red alert requesting for the help of other countries such as the United Arab Emirates, Indonesia, India, Myanmar, China and Hong Kong via Interpol, as well as to Taiwan through diplomatic channels,” Mohamad Fuzi said.
+We have also sent a Red Notice requesting for the help of other countries such as the United Arab Emirates, Indonesia, India, Myanmar, China and Hong Kong via Interpol, as well as to Taiwan through diplomatic channels,” Mohamad Fuzi said.

 On Jul 4, Malaysia’s Immigration Department said that they had cancelled Jho Low’s passport, in connecton with the 1MDB scandal investigation.
 The passport was cancelled from Jun 15 under the orders of the Malaysian Anti-Corruption Commission (MACC).